BA23-Robotic-Fleet-Management/ros2-node-manager/README.md

 ros2 node-manager stop ROBOTER_NAME NODE_NAME
 ```

+The optional arguments `--stop_time`, when stopping a node, or `--start_time`, when starging a node, can be defined
+to extend the time used to check if the node could be started or stopped successfully.

 ### Node manager server

 The node manager server lives on each robot and controls nodes via systemd unit files.